apify/apify-docs/sources/platform/limits.md

 # Limits {#limits}

-**Learn the Apify platform's resource capability and limitations such as max memory, disk size and number of actors and tasks per user.**
+**Learn the Apify platform's resource capability and limitations such as max memory, disk size and number of Actors and tasks per user.**

 ---